Modular House Costs: Price Range and Money-Saving Tips

 Four-bedroom: These units cost approximately $700 more than the base price.
 These units are suitable for larger families.
 These units may have a more complex design and more sophisticated finishes, such as high-quality exterior materials and simpler interior finishes.

-Key Factors Affecting Prefabricated Housing Prices
+Key Factors Affecting Modular House Prices

 Geographic Location